-The Southeastern Coastal Center for Agricultural Health and Safety invites you to this year’s State of the Science Meeting focused on Global Pandemics and the Agricultural Workforce: Research and Policy Implications on Friday, Sept.
+The Southeastern Coastal Center for Agricultural Health and Safety hosted the 2020 State of the Science Meeting focused on Global Pandemics and the Agricultural Workforce: Research and Policy Implications on Friday, Sept.
 11 and Sept.
 18, 2020.
-The meeting will be delivered via Zoom.
+The meeting was delivered via Zoom.

 2020 State of the Science Meeting Agenda:

 Welcome from Scott Angle, Vice President of Agriculture and Natural Resources at University of Florida’s Institute of Food and Agricultural Sciences

 Session 1: Opening Keynote by Southeastern Coastal Center for Agricultural Health and Safety Director